DavidSilveraGabriel/The-blockchain-dev-resources/README.md

 [moralis](https://moralis.io/) : The Ultimate Web3 Development Platform

 [pointer](https://www.pointer.gg/) : start learning the skills for the web3 programming economy and get paid while you learn

+## Main questions

+→ What is web3?

+→ What is blockchain?

+→ How blockchain works?

+→ What is Ethereum?

+→ What is smart contracts?

+→ What is a node in Ethereum?

+→ How can you connect with a node?

+→ Can you “hide” a transaction?

+→ Where are transactions stored?

+→ Ethereum uses which consensus?

+→ How can you make a smart contract?

+→ What are dApps?

+→ Which programming language to used to write dApps?

+→ Which programming language is used to write smart contracts?

+→ What is a DAO?

+→ What is DeFi?

+→ What are wallets? why are they used?

+→ Give examples of some wallets?

+→ What are the types of Ethereum networks that exist?

+→ Mention some of the popular Blockchain-based smart contracts.

+→ Are there any standards for Smart Contracts?

+→ Why is Gas Fees taken?

+→ Define Remix?

+→ What is Ether?

+→ How can you obtain Ether?